Undergraduate Research Opportunities FAQs

 What are the expectations for me as I commit to working in a lab?

-Students who have exceled in our research labs demonstrate commitment to learning and completing the project, take initiative to learn new techniques, read scientific literature to further their understanding to eventually contribute ideas, learn from their mistakes, ask for feedback on how they can better themselves, show genuine interest in the work being done, and ask questions when they are unsure about a concept or experiment.
+Note: Students who have exceled in our research labs in the past have demonstrated a commitment to learning and completing projects, taken initiative to learn new techniques, read scientific literature in their research area, shown a genuine interest in the work being done, and asked questions when they were unsure about a concept or experiment.

 Are undergraduate research positions paid or volunteer?